Dermot Boyle: RAF career

 Born the son of Alexander Francis and Anna Maria (née Harpur) Boyle, Dermot was brought up in Abbeyleix, Queen's County and educated at St Columba's College, Dublin.

-He joined the Royal Air Force on 14 September 1922 as a flight cadet at the Royal Air Force College Cranwell.
+Boyle joined the Royal Air Force on 14 September 1922 as a flight cadet at the Royal Air Force College Cranwell.
 On successfully passing through the college, he was commissioned as a pilot officer on 31 July 1924 and immediately posted to No. 17 Squadron at RAF Hawkinge where he flew Snipes.
 He transferred to No. 1 Squadron at RAF Hinaidi in Iraq to undertake air policing duties in December 1925 and, having been promoted to flying officer on 31 January 1926, he transferred again this time to No. 6 Squadron at RAF Mosul also in Iraq in November 1926.

-He attended the Flying Instructor's Course at the Central Flying School in March 1927 and then became a Qualified Flying Instructor there the following month.
+Boyle attended the Flying Instructor's Course at the Central Flying School in March 1927 and then became a Qualified Flying Instructor there the following month.
 Dermot Boyle and Richard Atcherley together formed the school's display team while they were resident at the Central Flying School at this time.
 Boyle was made Assistant Adjutant at No. 601 (County of London) Squadron at RAF Hendon on 5 October 1929 and was promoted to flight lieutenant on 13 October 1929.

 Boyle became a Qualified Flying Instructor at the Royal Air Force College Cranwell in January 1930 and then returned to No. 601 (County of London) Squadron as Adjutant in January 1931.
 He joined the Personnel Staff at Headquarters RAF India in April 1933 and then attended the RAF Staff College in 1936.
 Promoted to squadron leader on 1 October 1936, he became Officer Commanding No. 83 Squadron at RAF Turnhouse flying Hind bombers in January 1937.
 He went on to be Chief Flying Instructor at the Royal Air Force College Cranwell in July 1937 and was awarded the Air Force Cross on 8 June 1939.

 Boyle served in the Second World War, initially as a Staff Officer at Headquarters of the Advanced Air Striking Force in Reims, and was promoted to the temporary rank of wing commander on 1 January 1940 (made permanent in April 1942).
 In May 1940, when the German Army broke through, he organised the evacuation of the Force through Brest.
 He joined the Air Staff responsible for operations at Headquarters RAF Bomber Command in June 1940 and again became Officer Commanding No. 83 Squadron in November 1940 now based at RAF Scampton and flying Hampden bombers.
 He went on to be Assistant Secretary of the Committee of Imperial Defence in February 1941 and was mentioned in despatches on 1 January 1941 and again on 24 September 1941.
 Promoted to the temporary rank of group captain on 1 December 1941, he became Station Commander at RAF Stradishall in January 1942 and Senior Air Staff Officer at No. 83 Group in May 1943.
 He was mentioned in despatches again on 2 June 1943 and promoted to group captain on a war substantive basis on 17 November 1943.